mobilekosmos/WeatherAndroidKotlinApp/README.md

 <img src="/screenshots/weather_main.png" width="150"> <img src="/screenshots/weather_detail.png" width="150"> <img src="/screenshots/weather_detail_pic.png" width="150">

 *Images are not loaded automatically in the list, only once the user manually downloaded them in the detail view they get cached and can then be shown in the list.
+This is not intended to show a real use case, just to demo the usage of the different technologies.